-An evaluation of nondestructive (NDE) testing methods used for structural integrity inspections of railroad tank cars was performed by the Transportation Technology Center, Inc. (TTCI), a subsidiary of the Association of American Railroads (AAR).
+An evaluation of nondestructive evaluation (NDE) methods used for structural integrity inspections of railroad tank cars was performed by the Transportation Technology Center, Inc. (TTCI), a subsidiary of the Association of American Railroads (AAR).
 The project was a cooperative effort, with funding supplied by the Federal Railroad Administration (FRA) and personnel, equipment, tank cars, and guidance provided by members of the tank car industry.

-The focus of this project has been to provide direction and insight into the current capabilities of the industry in the use of the allowed NDE methods for tank car inspections.
+The focus of this project was to provide direction and insight into the current capabilities of the industry in the use of the allowed NDE methods for tank car inspections.
 In cooperation with the FRA and the industry, the following has been accomplished:

-- Baseline inspections of four tank cars have been completed using accepted NDE methods, to include acoustic emissions (AE), liquid penetrant (LP), magnetic particle (MP), radiography (RT), ultrasonics (UT), and visual testing (VT). - A validation methodology for new and existing NDE technology has been developed to provide a uniform assessment of NDE technologies in the future. - A probability of detection (POD) study has been performed on transverse butt welds providing a capability comparison of the allowed NDE methods. - A defect library of full tank cars and sections of tank cars containing both artificial and service-induced defects has been initiated at the Transportation Technology Center (TTC) in Pueblo, Colorado.
+- Baseline inspections of four tank cars have been completed using accepted NDE methods, including acoustic emissions (AE), liquid penetrant (PT), magnetic particle (MT), radiography (RT), ultrasonics (UT), and visual testing (VT). - A validation methodology for new and existing NDE technology has been developed to provide a uniform assessment of NDE technologies in the future. - A probability of detection (POD) study has been performed on transverse butt welds providing a capability comparison of the allowed NDE methods. - A defect library of full tank cars and sections of tank cars containing both artificial and service-induced defects has been initiated at the Transportation Technology Center (TTC) in Pueblo, Colorado.

-These identified accomplishments provide the industry with the tools to address the economic and reliability issues introduced by the HM 201-rule making.
-By using the library of defects, along with the validation and POD methodologies developed, the industry can determine the reliability of inspections - which directly impacts improved safety - through technology development.
+These identified accomplishments provide the industry with the tools to address the economic and reliability issues introduced by the HM 201 rulemaking.
+By using the library of defects, along with the validation and POD methodologies developed, the industry can determine the reliability of inspections that directly impact improved safety through technology development.
 The tools developed can also be used to help address industry needs in the areas of maintenance, inspection, and damage tolerance.